Introduction: Battery Eater - a Robot Joule Thief Sculpture As Reading / Night Light

 hope you like it and my bad english isn't that much a barrier. :x

-The inspiritation for this little guy was the sculptures from "CUclimbing's" Instructable.
+I had some parts lying around and wanting to build a little robot.
 Since i want to make one with a function, i searched and found the Joule-Thief Instructable from the Member "1up".
 I would to recommend you to look there for much more details on building the circuit.

 The Joule-Thief Circuit makes it possible to squeeze every last drop of energy out of a "dead" battery.
 I like the Idea of still getting some hours of light from those batterys, you normaly allready had bring to the garbage.